AdaCore/spark2014/docs/lrm/source/packages.rst

 .. centered:: **Static Semantics**

-These are explained in :ref:`external_state`.
+14. These are explained in :ref:`external_state`.

 .. centered:: **Dynamic Semantics**

-There are no dynamic semantics associated with these aspects.
+15. There are no dynamic semantics associated with these aspects.

 .. centered:: **Verification Rules**

+16. An effectively volatile formal parameter of mode **out** shall not be read, even after it has been updated.
+[This is because the Async_Writers aspect of the parameter is True].

 .. _etu-external_state_variables-vr: